BryanSchuetz/dai/_projects/pakistan-regional-economic-integration-activity-preia.md

 country:
 - Pakistan
 solutions:
+- Fragile States
-- Transition and Stabilization Programming
+- Stabilization
 layout: project
 summary: PREIA works to increase Pakistan's access to regional and international markets and is a key economic growth project that stands to benefit numerous Pakistani businesses.